Film actor Anthony Perkins |

 Was there a theme here?
 Perhaps, but not what I expected.

 Sam was the oldest student of the Tear-Down Crew.
-Ronnie and I both looked up to him as a good guy, sort of a counter-balance to Chewy.
+Ronnie and I both looked up to him as a good guy, sort of a counter-balance to Chuy.
 Sam always wore a clean collared shirt and his posture defined his personality: not tall but firm and straight.

 This particular day we were working at Stevenson Junior High in the Boyle Heights area of East L.A.
 Ronnie pointed out graffiti on the wall out front and took it as a warning.